Queen Charlotte (1801 ship)

 Queen Charlotte was built in Emsworth in 1801.
 She was a regular packet ship for the Post Office Packet Service, sailing out of Falmouth.
 She made several voyages across the Atlantic between late 1802 and 16 May 1805 when she was captured.
 She came back into British hands around 1806.
 The Post Office took her into temporary service between 1812 and 1817.
+In 1815, she was involved in a friendly fire incident.
 She then became a whaler off Peru in 1818.
 She remained in the Pacific Coast of South America until she was condemned there in 1820 as unseaworthy; she was last listed that same year.
 She may have been repaired and have continued to trade on the coast until 1822.

 Career

 Packet

 Queen Charlotte was launched in 1801.
 She was a regular packet and made several voyages across the Atlantic between late 1802 and 16 May 1805 when the French privateer Hirondelle captured her at 47°20′N 12°20′W after an engagement that lasted two hours.
 A report in Lloyd's List stated that a Spanish privateer had captured her after an engagement of 2½ hours and taken her into Vicero, near Passages.
+By the time Mudge surrendered, two of his carronades were out of action.
+Also, a shot had dismounted one of his three cannons on the engaging side.

 Merchantman

-She came back into British hands and appeared in Lloyd's Register (LR) in 1807.
+Queen Charlotte came back into British hands and appeared in Lloyd's Register (LR) in 1807.
 She was mentioned in the press before that.
 For instance, on 19 May 1806 the armed ship Caroline, Lieutenant Darby, sailed with Queen Charlotte to Greenock as an escort.

 On 26 March 1808 Captain Charles John Lye acquired a letter of marque.